aer0usa/aer0usa.github.io/sliderules.md

         * Shiny!
         * Serial Number stamped on top bar: B060316
     * No Slide Tension Springs
+    * An early version:
+        * Artwork marks G-10 and H-10 (ISRM also shows one with no artwork marks.
+Is that earlier?)
+        * Heavier serif scale labels
+        * Black dot values on CI scale
+        * No dot, circle, or arrow to indicate descending values on trig scales
 * Felt slip cover

 [Return to Top](#top)